Fort Sill: Early aviation at Fort Sill

 Fort Sill also contains the birthplace of US combat aviation, located at the parade field at the Old Post Quadrangle at Fort Sill.

 Here, the 1st Aero Squadron, under Captain Benjamin D. Foulois, uncrated their new, unassembled airplanes and put them together in 1915.
 They then pushed their Curtiss JN-2 planes down hill to the Polo field.
-On 10 August, they made their first flights.
+On August 10, they made their first flights.

-The first airplane accident came just two days later, on 12 August 1915.
+The first airplane accident occurred two days later, on August 12, 1915.
 Lt.
 Rondondo B. Sutton, the pilot, was hospitalized.
 His passenger, Captain George H. Knox, the paymaster of Fort Sill, was killed.
 According to the Lawton Constitution newspaper article, there was a large crowd of civilians at the field to see the aircraft in flight – and were, consequently, there to see the results of the accident.
-According to the newspaper article the large crowd of men, women and children were horrified.
+According to the newspaper article, the large crowd of men, women, and children were horrified.
 Soon after, on September 5, another plane was lost in a second crash, after which Cpt.
 Foulois grounded the remaining planes out of concern for safety.

 The squadron began trials with the field artillery to see if they could perform reconnaissance of field position.
-The results were disappointing, mostly due to inadequate equipment.
-New equipment was ordered and by October 14th, operations with the field artillery were resumed.
+The results were disappointing, primarily due to inadequate equipment.
+New equipment was ordered, and by October 14, operations with the field artillery had resumed.
 On October 22, Lt.
 T.D.
 Milling made the first two flights to test aerial photography using a Brock camera.
 On November 6, the squadron successfully made a photo mosaic of 42 plates.

-The squadron left Fort Sill on November 19, on a cross-country trip from which they would not return.
-They flew six planes to Fort Sam Houston, Texas, a total of 439 miles (706.5 km) in a cross-country distance flight.
-The aviators were supported by a trail of heavy trucks and their mechanics on motorcycles.
-The flight arrived on November 26, without any major incidents delaying them.
+On November 19, 1915 the squadron left Fort Sill for the first ever squadron cross-country trip that was conducted by the U.S. Army.
+They flew six Curtiss JN-3 biplanes to Fort Sam Houston, Texas, a total of 439 miles (706.5 km) in a cross-country distance flight.
+The aviators were supported by a trail of heavy trucks and their mechanics on motorcycles due to the biplanes having unreliable engines.
+The flight arrived on November 26 without any major incidents delaying them.

 The squadron was kept in Texas because of tension along the U.S.-Mexico border.
 Mexican revolutionary Pancho Villa felt betrayed that the U.S. government recognized Venustiano Carranza's Mexican government.
 Villa began to attack Americans in northern Mexico.
-On March 9, 1916, Villa's troops attacked Columbus, N.M. and a detachment of the 13th Cavalry.
-The town was burned and the Americans suffered eighteen soldiers and civilians killed and eight wounded.
+On March 9, 1916, Villa's troops attacked Columbus, N.M., and a detachment of the 13th Cavalry.
+The town was burned, and the Americans suffered eighteen soldiers and civilians killed and eight wounded.
 President Woodrow Wilson ordered Gen. John J. Pershing to lead 4,800 men into Mexico to capture Villa.
-Villa was never killed but did receive a wound from being shot by one of his own men while being chased by troops under General Pershing. (see: Pershing's diary of the expedition.)
+Villa was never killed but did receive a wound from being shot by one of his men while being chased by troops under General Pershing.
+(See Pershing's diary on the expedition.)